Authentic Zen

 Zen seems to also get confused with Taoism where I see many websites listing "Zen proverbs" which includes quotes from Confucius (Taoist).

-I have much respect for Taoism, however, Zen and Taoism are not the same.
+Zen and Taoism are not the same.

 Zazen - traditional Zen meditation appears to be misunderstood as well, with different hand positions and breathing techniques being taught, with minimum background theory being shared.